loispaulin/Sliced-Optimal-Transport-Sampling/README.md

     ./sot -n 1024 -d 2 -c -o test.dat

-Generates 1 set of 1024 samples in test.dat using default parameters
+Generates 1 set of 1024 samples in dimension 2, stored in test.dat using default parameters